 Dear Christine.
 A few days ago I told you I had decided.
-You ask how, and why while I was walking across Portugal and Spain.
-Your question took me by surprise and I’m not satisfied with the quick answer that I gave.
+You ask how I came to the choice, and why while I was walking across Portugal and Spain.
+Your question took me by surprise, and I’m not satisfied with the quick answer that I gave.
 The question has occupied my thoughts these last few days because we both deserve a thoughtful reply.

 “It” has haunted and stalked me since grade school.
 Until playmates begin pointing it out, I gave it no mind, I was being like my mother.
 My dad said we both just worried too much.